pitpit/Faceboo/README.md

 * fan page
     * does the user like the fan page ?
     * route according to local
-* custome auth on routes
+* custom auth on routes

     Protect only some routes and ask user for permissions: